shagunattri/bashbook/websec/6XSS.md

     alert(`Hi there, ${username}`)
 </script>
 ```
+It  is not enough to just escape strings ans '," because the parser has different properties and can trigger errors and error out the page load itself.
 ### Parsers, parsers, everywhere!
 - First, the HTML parser runs
     - Greedily searches for HTML tags